 There are several key elements that any pair of the best hiking pants for women should check off.
-We need hiking pants that can check off just about every box which is why the majority of the pants on this list are technical pants designed for the outdoors.
+We need hiking pants that can check off just about every box, which is why most of the pants on this list are technical hiking pants for women designed for the outdoors.

 Comfort & Mobility

-Say whatever you want about pants, but if they’re not comfortable then they are not great for hiking.
+Say whatever you want about pants, but they are not great for hiking if they’re not comfortable.
 A pair of hiking pants need to be worn comfortably for days on end.
-They could be the most durable pants in the world, but if they feel like an art canvas I’m probably not going to want to hike for eight hours in them.
+They could be the most durable pants in the world, but if they feel like an art canvas, I’m probably not going to want to hike for eight hours in them.

 This follows in line with comfort and mobility, but if a pair of pants are heavy and restricting than they’ll affect their performance on the trail.
 It also plays an important role in multi-day hikes if you like to carry a second pair of pants when every ounce in your backpack counts.

 This what keeps pants fresh for multiple wears in warm weather.
-Cotton is terrible at holding up long term for multiple days without a wash.
-Since you aren’t guaranteed to be washing your clothes every day, nor should you, we look for pants that have good antimicrobial properties.
+Cotton is terrible at holding up long-term for multiple days without a wash.
+Since you aren’t guaranteed to wash your clothes every day, nor should you, we look for pants with good antimicrobial properties.